 - chopped fresh parsley optional

-- Soak beans in plenty of water overnight.
+- Soak beans in plenty of salted water overnight.

-- Drain beans and place in a large pot with plenty of water.
+- Drain beans and place them in a large pot with plenty of water.
 Bring to a boil and cook for 30 min.
-Drain beans and set aside.
+Drain beans and set them aside.

 - Preheat the oven to 350 F.

 - In a large pot in medium heat add the olive oil.
 Add the onions, season lightly with salt and sauté for 1-2 minutes.
 Add the garlic.
 Sauté for 1-2 minutes until the onions start to sweat.

 - Add the tomato paste and the oregano.
 Mix everything together gently, letting the flavors develop for 1-2 minutes.